Kyrgios docked point, then game, and falls at Miami Open

 Sinner didn’t know much about what made Kyrgios so upset.
 “I just tried to stay in my zone, and, yeah, I think that was the right choice,” Sinner said.

-The fireworks began in earnest during a first-set tiebreaker, when Kyrgios missed a forehand wide and then slammed his racket to the court.
+The fireworks seemed to start when a walkie-talkie went off during a point at 4-4 in the first set.
+They picked up considerably during the first-set tiebreaker, when Kyrgios missed a forehand wide and then slammed his racket to the court.
 He was already upset with Bernardes, for reasons that weren’t immediately clear.

 “You have no idea.
 You have absolutely no idea,” Kyrgios told the umpire during the changeover, when he trailed the tiebreak 4-2.